christy8059/github-tutorial/README.md

 8. You then simple write a brief message about the changes.
 9. The user of the regular repository will get a request about you pull.
 They're able to use `git pull` to see/ edit your changes on their local.

-Mr. Mueller Diagram explaing forking, cloning and pulling.
+Mr. Mueller's  Diagram explaing forking, cloning and pulling.
 ![](f&c_diagram.png )